maldins46/comepaolo-blog/_posts/2025-09-21-codycolor.markdown

 AI assistants weren’t available yet, so I spent hours searching the web for similar projects, tutorials, and resources.
 Bit by bit, experiment after experiment, I gained confidence.

-For the frontend, I used [AngularJS](https://angularjs.org) (yes, the grandparent of Angular).
-For the backend, I built a simple Express app.
-And, just like in my thesis, I used RabbitMQ to handle communication between game rooms.
+For the frontend, I used [AngularJS](https://angularjs.org) (yes, the grandparent of [Angular](https://angular.dev/)).
+For the backend, I built a NodeJS app, communicating with the client via a single WebSocket channel.
+All of the heavy work (esatablishing the connection, maintain the tunnel up, establish the actual communication) was made possible (both on client and server) via [StompJs](https://github.com/stomp-js/stompjs), a library implementing the publish-subscribe pattern over WebSocket, which was in turn a intermediary to publish and consume messages from a RabbitMQ message broker, to handle communication between game rooms.
 Architecturally, it was similar to my previous project, so I wasn’t starting from scratch.

-With some help from the researchers, the project began to take shape.
+With some help from the colleagues, the project began to take shape.
 I first built a single-player version with a simple AI opponent (not “AI” as we know it today—just a basic algorithm generating paths with varying difficulty).
 I worked with the HTML canvas, added drag-and-drop robots, and integrated resources from the offline version.

 To my surprise, the game started to come alive.
 Within a month, I had a working single-player prototype.
 The code was messy, but it worked—and that was enough to keep going.